Six Four: Plot

 Mikami learns from Arakida that the true purpose of the commissioner’s visit is for the National Police Agency to absorb the job of Director of Criminal Investigations in the police HQ.
 Mikami visits a higher-up named Captain Tsujiuchi and tries to argue for the retention of the role with Criminal Investigations, but Tsujiuchi dismisses him.

 The next day, Mikami tells his co-workers that he plans on removing the anonymous reporting of crimes.
 He agrees to tell the press everything about the vehicular manslaughter case, but stress the importance of anonymity in special cases.
 After Mikami finishes his announcement, he asks the press to cover the visit with Amamiya.
 The press club eventually agrees.

 Mikami is told that there has been another kidnapping.
 As part of the administrative affairs department, he is responsible for informing the press of the case, which is strikingly similar to the Six Four case.
 Mikami then goes to station G to ask Matsuoka for details.
 Matsuoka gives Mikami the name of the father of the victim, Mesaki, and his store address, but nothing else.
 Mikami asks to join the police in the mobile command center that will monitor Mesaki as he delivers the ransom money to the kidnapper and is granted permission.
 In the middle of the observation, an officer reports that the missing girl, Kasumi, was found in police custody in Genbu city for shoplifting.
 After a short while, Matsuoka reveals to Mikami that this kidnapping was actually an extension of the Six-Four investigation.
 As Mesaki arrives at the Ai’ai Hair Salon to pay the ransom, the kidnapper speaks to him on the phone.
 Mikami recognizes the voice of the "kidnapper" on the phone as Koda.
 Koda instructs Mesaki to put all of the money into an oil drum and burn it, then to read a note from Amamiya.
 Mesaki's wife calls to tell him his daughter wasn’t kidnapped and was actually at the police station.
 Mesaki tears and eats the top half of the note before anyone can read it.
-Mikami then realizes this was a set-up to oust Mesaki as the kidnapper in the original Six-Four case.
+Mikami then realizes this was a set-up to out Mesaki as the kidnapper in the original Six-Four case.

 The next week, Media Relations and the press debate about the decision to keep the suspected Six Four kidnapper Mesaki's home address anonymous.

 The novel ends with Mikami asking Futawatari to let him stay in Media Relations in the spring rather than moving him to Criminal Investigations.